-

 Benchmarking the sustainability performances of value chains (BENCHVALUE)

-Objective: It is well documented that renewable wood-based materials reduce GHG emissions in the construction sector.
-In practice, however, the uptake of wood construction is very limited.
-A partial explanation is that the availability of sustainability assessments pertaining to renewable raw material value chains is limited, and where existing, are rarely comprehensive; mostly focusing on specific products and often lack benchmarking against use of non-renewable materials.
-BenchValue will address these shortcomings by expanding the Tool for Sustainability Impact Assessment (ToSIA) with a method for benchmarking wood material value chains against mineral and non-renewable value chains.
-A gap analysis will pin-point discrepancies in sustainability assessment methods and frameworks for different bio-, mineral- and fossil-based value chains.
-The benchmarking method will be tested in 5 case studies.
+Objective: BenchValue addresses the limited availability of comprehensive sustainability assessments for renewable raw material value chains.
+The project will expand the Tool for Sustainability Impact Assessment with a method for benchmarking wood material value chains against mineral and non-renewable value chains.
+A gap analysis will identify discrepancies in sustainability assessment methods and frameworks, and the benchmarking method will be tested in five case studies.

 Prestressing of timber beams using FRP

-Objective: To develop a method of prestressing timber glulam beams manufactured from Irish Sitka spruce.
-Demonstrate the enhanced stiffness and strength of such beams.
+Objective: To develop a method of prestressing timber glulam beams manufactured from Irish Sitka spruce and demonstrate the enhanced stiffness and strength of such beams.